billgraziano/xelogstash/README.md

 * The application is currently built with GO 1.16.5
 * The tests can be run with `go test .\...`
+* Security scanning can be down by `gosec -severity medium ./...`

 * The builds write to a `deploy` directory
   * Build for Windows by running `PSMake.cmd 1.1.1` (or the target version)